 Led Zeppelin – 111 million

-Best Selling Digital Singles of All Time – Over 60 Million Singles Sold in the U.S.
+Best Selling Singles of All Time – Over 100 Million Singles Sold in the U.S.

 I’m sure that each of my readers have contributed to the sales numbers above.

-Since it is Christmas, and the best selling single of all time is White Christmas, watch Bing sing it for the very last time.
+Though not certified, the best selling single of all time is White Christmas – watch Bing sing it for the very last time.
 This version was the closing of his 1977 Christmas TV special – Crosby died in October that year, but the Christmas show was filmed in September.
 The broadcast of the show aired a little more than a month after his death.
 Merry Christmas everyone!